whats-the-loss/whats-the-loss/core/README.md

 ### Prerequisites

+The backend requires you to have a valid `GraalVM` for Java 21 installed.
+You can download it from [here](https://www.graalvm.org/).
+However, it's recommended to use [sdkman](https://sdkman.io) to install it.

 To start developing, just run the [docker-compose](docker-compose.yml) file to bring up MongoDB.
 For development we use normal JVM mode.
 To start the server in development mode, just run the following command: